-Diagnosis and treatment of TB disease is accomplished by health department providers and by community providers, including correctional facilities.
+Diagnosis and treatment of TB disease is accomplished by health department providers and by community providers.
 Oversight by health departments and partnership between health departments and community providers are critical ingredients for ensuring successful TB treatment and interrupting TB spread.